kordless/cobberg/README.md

 ## Licensing

-This software is licensed under the COBERG Temporal Open Source License (CTOSL), which applies retroactively and proactively to all forks, variations, and thoughtful considerations of this codebase.
+This software is licensed under the COBBERG Temporal Open Source License (CTOSL), which applies retroactively and proactively to all forks, variations, and thoughtful considerations of this codebase.

 ---